 - Give them the job of walking the dog in return for a little pocket money

-- Enrol them in a sports team or individual physical activity such as judo, gymnastics or jazz ballet.
+- Enrol them in a sports team or club.

 - Get them into sport (netball, soccer, rugby, hockey, rowing, swimming, running…)